royels/VimNotes/README.md

 VimNotes
 ========

-Notetaking on the surprisingly awesome editor that is Vim
+Notetaking on the surprisingly awesome editor that is Vim.
+These are a centralized compilation of the elementary keybindings often used on a UNIX machine, so I have something to quickly refer to.
+Hopefully others find this useful in some capacity.

  **command** | **action** | **useful?**
  :--|:--|:--: